 View Snohomish County PUD Renewable Resources in a larger map

-- Whose process generates little or no emissions that cause pollution.
+- whose process generates little or no emissions that cause pollution.

-Our green energy sources are composed of:
+The PUD’s other renewable power sources are composed of:

 - The Woods Creek Hydroelectric Project, an example of a low-impact hydroelectric generating facility, located in east Snohomish County.
 It produces about 0.5 aMW per year.

-- Purchase of about 1 aMW from the Hampton Lumber Mill biomass facility in Darrington.
+- Purchase of about 2 aMW from the Hampton Lumber Mill biomass facility in Darrington.

-- Three power purchase agreements with Northwest wind projects: White Creek Wind Project in south central Washington, the Wheat Field Wind Project in central Oregon, and the Hay Canyon Wind Project also in central Oregon.
+- Three power purchase agreements with Northwest wind projects: White Creek Wind Project in south central Washington, the Wheat Field Wind Project in north central Oregon, and the Hay Canyon Wind Project also in north central Oregon.

-- Klickitat County PUD’s Landfill Gas Project, which converts garbage into methane gas that is then used to generate electricity.
+- Klickitat County PUD’s Landfill Gas Project, which converts garbage into methane gas that is used to generate electricity.